Publication Ethics

 PME does not take part in any direct marketing activities including solicitation of RRs.

-[1] IGPME acknowledges Photo-Optical Instrumentation Engineers (SPIE) permissions to use portions of their guidelines for ethical publishing of PME.
+[1] PME acknowledges Photo-Optical Instrumentation Engineers (SPIE) permissions to use portions of their guidelines for ethical publishing of PME.

 ————————-